 Warehouse automation is on everybody’s lips.
 You almost believe automation is the answer to everything.
 There is of course a natural reason behind the automation hype.
 McKinsey Global Institute estimates that the transportation-and-warehousing industry has the third-highest automation potential of any sector.
 Do not get me wrong I am a big fan of technology but behind this hype, it seems like many companies feel they are forced to invest in automation because they fear to fall behind competitors.
 However, sometimes it seems like companies don´t even know what their main drivers is to automate.

 This also applies to companies in logistics business and especially companies that work with e-commerce and omni-channel.
 However, despite all the buzz talk about automation, many companies are waiting to invest in automation.
 There are several reasons for that.
 For example, e-commerce is still a relatively new phenomenon and there is a great deal of uncertainty about how competition will look in the long term.
 There is also uncertainty about which technical solutions in automation will prevail in the competition.
 Many e-commerce companies are also relatively new and have outsourced their logistics to 3PL companies.
 The trend with shorter contracts prevents 3PL companies from investing in expensive solutions, as the time of financial depreciation is longer than the contracts.
-McKinsey research estimates investment in warehouse automation will grow the slowest in 3PL, at about 3 to 5 percent per year to 2025.
+McKinsey research estimates investment in warehouse automation will have least growth 3PL, at about 3 to 5 percent per year to 2025.
 That is half the rate of 3PL companies’ customers, such as retail and automotive for example (6 to 8 percent) and pharmaceuticals (8 to 10 percent).

 However, if you have your main drivers in place and right expectations, an automation solution can be a great success.
 By main drivers, I mean what you want to get out of your investment.
 Is there increased volume efficiency?
 Increased picking efficiency?
 How important is flexibility / agility?
 It is all about cost reduction in some way.
 The important thing is in what area is the highest potential to reduce costs significantly?